skit-ai/speech-recognition/docs/rpc_reference/Recognize.md

 `rpc Recognize`([RecognizeRequest](#recognizerequest)) `returns `([RecognizeResponse](#recognizeresponse))

 Performs synchronous speech recognition: receive results after all audio has been sent and processed.

+**Note**: Audios more than 60 seconds do not work with sync Recognize.
+Use [LongRunningRecognize](LongRunningRecognize.md) for long audios.

 ## RecognizeRequest
 The top-level message sent by the client for the Recognize method.